Skip to content

 2. Open the Audit & Capture Policy card

-3. Toggle Audit Mode on
+3. Toggle Audit Mode off (to enforce) or on (to stay silent)

 Tip